How to plan an elopement

 Think of this as your roadmap.

-Elopement moment in the mountains
+Winter elopement in the mountains

-Step 1: Start with the Experience
+Start With the Experience

-They start by Googling “best places to elope” and end up overwhelmed by epic photos, permits, seasons, and logistics — before they’ve even figured out what kind of day they want.
+This is where most couples get stuck.
+They start by Googling "best places to elope" and end up overwhelmed by epic photos, permits, seasons, and logistics — before they've even figured out what kind of day they want.

 Instead, flip the process.
+Ask yourselves:

 • How do we want to feel on our elopement day?